just-containers/s6-overlay/README.md

 ## Goals
 The project has the following goals:

+* Be usable on top of *any* Docker image
-* Make it easy for image authors to take advantage of s6
-* Still operate like other Docker images
+* Make it easy to create new images, that will operate like any other images
+* Provide users with a turnkey s6 installation that will give them a stable pid 1, a fast and orderly init sequence and shutdown sequence, and the power of process supervision and automatically rotated logs.

 ## Features